greenelab/onboarding/extras/reimbursement_tutorial.md

 ![opening screen](tutorial_screenshots/new_report_screen.png)

-Click on the create new report and get started on filling the reimbursement out.
+Click on the create new report to get started on filling the reimbursement form out.
-Your scree should look like the screen shot below.
+Your screen should look like below.

 ![report header](tutorial_screenshots/blank_report_header.png)

 Now the fields highlighted in red are what you need to fill out.
-Type of Reimbursement,Report Name and Report Date are straight forward to fill out.
+**Type of Travel/Reimbursement**, **Report Name** and **Report Date** are straight forward to fill out.
-The policy field should be automatically filled out so don't worry about that.
+The policy field should be automatically filled, so don't worry about that.
-Now the important field to fill out is the Business Justification.
+Now an important field to fill out is the **Business Justification**.
 In this field you need to provide justification for why you should be reimbursed.
-Rule of thumb is more detail the better.
+Rule of thumb: more detail you prove the better.
-For example if this is a travel reimbursement for a conference, you would provide the following information:
+For example, if this is a travel reimbursement for a conference, you *should* provide the following information:

-1. Name of The Conference
+1. Name of Conference
 2. Conference Location
 3. Why you attended the conference - i.e. Present work via poster or talk
-4. If PhD Candidate make sure to reference that the work you are presenting pertains to a specific aim of your thesis.
+4. If PhD Candidate make sure to reference that presented work pertains to a specific aim of your thesis.
+5. For other students talk about how this is your current research project.
-5. Other students/staff provide as much detail as you can
+6. For staff just provide as much detail as you can.

-After you fill out the Business Justification, next is to select the appropriate School/Center.
+After you fill out the Business Justification section, select the appropriate value for the School/Center section.
 For this lab select **(40) MED**.
-Now here comes the trick part of selecting the correct grant number.
+Here comes the tricky part: selecting the correct grant number.
 Please take a look at [greenelab funds](https://github.com/greenelab/funds) to find the appropriate grant number.
+If not sure what number is appropriate, ask a memeber of the lab.
 After you have identified the appropriate grant number, highlight and copy the **first 14 digits** (should be in the form of: XXX-XXXX-X-XXXXXX).
-As an example let use my new "start up fund grant number": 500-9999-9-999999-xxxx-4000-9127.
+For example, let use this new "start up fund grant number": 500-9999-9-999999-xxxx-4000-9127.
 Paste the digits into the CNAC-ORG-BC-FUND section.
 See screenshot: